omarcostahamido/PVM/README.md

 For more information about Raspberry Pi remote control see [here](https://github.com/omarcostahamido/PVM/wiki/How-to-connect-to-a-Raspberry-Pi-remotely).

+### Install MAX8 on the control PC

+Download MAX8 [here](https://cycling74.com/downloads) and install it.

 ### [Optional]Network Time Protocol(NTP)

-NTP is intended to [synchronize](https://en.wikipedia.org/wiki/Synchronize) all participating computers to within a few [milliseconds](https://en.wikipedia.org/wiki/Millisecond).
+NTP is intended to [synchronize](https://en.wikipedia.org/wiki/Synchronize) all participating computers within a few [milliseconds](https://en.wikipedia.org/wiki/Millisecond).
 The system time may not be so precisely synchronized between different Raspberry Pi's, which may have an impact on the playback of high frame rate videos.

-To use NTP to sync all Raspberry Pis' time in local network, please follow section [Configure NTP Client to be Time Synced with the NTP Server](https://web.archive.org/web/20221112203702/https://rishabhdevyadav.medium.com/how-to-install-ntp-server-and-client-s-on-ubuntu-18-04-lts-f0562e41d0e1).
+To use NTP to sync all Raspberry Pis' time in the local network, please follow the section [Configure NTP Client to be Time Synced with the NTP Server](https://web.archive.org/web/20221112203702/https://rishabhdevyadav.medium.com/how-to-install-ntp-server-and-client-s-on-ubuntu-18-04-lts-f0562e41d0e1).

 ## Videos

 Please save all the videos in the `$HOME/Videos/` folder for autostart.
-On Rapsberry Pi, your default directory should be `/home/pi/Videos/`.
+On Raspberry Pi, your default directory should be `/home/pi/Videos/`.

 ## Running